314pi/wordpress/pi-popup/README.txt

 * Customize the behavior of the popup form
 * Free!

-Magic Pi is the easiest way to grow your subscriber list.
+Pi Popup is the easiest way to grow your subscriber list.

 == Installation ==